Marjorie Lajoie

 Marjorie Lajoie (born November 6, 2000) is a Canadian ice dancer.
-With her partner Zachary Lagha, she is a two-time Four Continents bronze medalist (2023, 2025), a seven-time Grand Prix medalist, 2022 Nepela Memorial champion, 2022 Budapest Trophy champion, and a four-time Canadian national medalist.
-Lajoie and Lagha represented Canada at the 2022 Winter Olympics.
+With her former skating partner Zachary Lagha, she is a two-time Four Continents bronze medallist (2023, 2025), a seven-time Grand Prix medallist, 2022 Nepela Memorial champion, 2022 Budapest Trophy champion, and a five-time Canadian national medallist.
+Lajoie and Lagha represented Canada at the 2022 and 2026 Winter Olympics.

 Lajoie and Lagha began their careers with a string of domestic titles in the youth ranks, including gold medals at the 2015 Canadian Novice Championships and 2015 Canada Winter Games, before making their international junior debut.
 They won four medals on the ISU Junior Grand Prix, three national junior titles, and became the second Canadian dance team to win the World Junior Championships in 2019.
 They represented Canada at the 2016 Winter Youth Olympics, finishing fourth in the dance event and winning a bronze medal in the team event.

 Personal life

-Lajoie was born on November 6, 2000, in Boucherville, Quebec.
+Lajoie was born on November 6, 2000, in Boucherville, Quebec, Canada.
 Aside from skating, she worked as an actress from the ages of 10 to 14, appearing in commercials and on the Canadian TV series Just Kidding.
 She limited her auditions to small parts so as not to interfere with skating.
 Her elder brother competes in judo.
 Lajoie's younger brother, Charles-Étienne, is autistic, and she organized an "Atypical Skating" charity event to raise money benefiting the Autism Foundation.

 She is fluent in both English and French.

+In July 2026, Lajoie announced her engagement to hockey player, Mavrick Gauthier.